 Logotherapy Techniques Used

-1. Exploring Values and Interests
+- Exploring Values and Interests

 I ask Alex about activities, people, or experiences that have felt fulfilling or meaningful in the past.
 Alex reflects on her love for drawing and meaningful conversations with close friends.
-Through these discussions, I helped Alex realize that even if life feels meaningless at times, she can still connect to small moments of purpose.
+Through these discussions, I helped Alex realize that even if life feels meaningless at times, she can still connect to small moments of purpose. - Addressing Existential Frustration

-Alex expresses frustration with the pressure to achieve high grades, go to college, and make future career plans.
-Through the logotherapeutic lens, I encourage Alex to look beyond societal expectations and think about what personally resonates as meaningful.
-This reframing logotherapy technique helps Alex feel less pressured by external standards and more curious about exploring her own path.
+Alex expresses frustration with the pressure to achieve high grades, attend college, and develop future career plans.
+Through a logotherapeutic lens, I encourage Alex to look beyond societal expectations and consider what personally resonates as meaningful.
+This reframing logotherapy technique helps Alex feel less pressured by external standards and more curious about exploring her own path. - Purpose and Legacy Exploration

 I introduce the idea of contributing to something beyond oneself.
-I explored with Alex how her interest in art could be used to bring joy or insight to others, like drawing comics that discuss teenage mental health challenges.
-This helps Alex envision ways to express themselves and possibly help others who feel the same way.
+I explored with Alex how her interest in art could be used to bring joy or insight to others, such as by drawing comics that address teenage mental health challenges.
+This helps Alex envision ways to express themselves and possibly help others who feel the same way. - Logotherapy and Paradoxical Intention

 Alex often worries about failing or not finding a purpose, which leads to a cycle of anxiety.
 I use paradoxical intention, encouraging Alex to humorously “try” to feel anxious on purpose.
-This logotherapy technique often reduces the grip of anxiety and helps Alex gain a sense of control over her emotional reactions.
+This logotherapy technique often reduces the grip of anxiety and helps Alex gain a sense of control over her emotional reactions. - Meaning in the Moment

 As sessions progress, Alex identifies small ways to find meaning daily, such as doing artwork, being present with friends, and trying new activities.
 This step-by-step approach to finding immediate meaning becomes a foundation for Alex to build a deeper sense of purpose.